Interview with PRO Bird

-Paul Kelway, Wildlife Preparedness and Response Manager at Oil Spill Response, interviews Sascha Regmann from PRO Bird in Germany in the fifth episode of our interview series with wildlife response organisations participating in the Global Oiled Wildlife Response System Project.
+Paul Kelway, Wildlife Preparedness and Response Manager, interviews Sascha Regmann from PRO Bird in Germany in our interview series with wildlife response organisations participating in the Global Oiled Wildlife Response System Project.

 The intention is now to transition the project to a global oiled wildlife response service, with a guaranteed four-person wildlife assessment team available as a supplementary service through OSRL.
 We are posting monthly conversations with each of the network partners to raise awareness of the amazing organizations that have been collaborating on this.